We speak multiple languages :

 If you've been considering straightening your teeth, you've likely asked the question: "How does Invisalign work?"
 This popular alternative to traditional braces promises a nearly invisible path to a straighter smile, but understanding the process is key to feeling confident about your decision.

-At Franklin Dental Care in Fort McMurray, we believe in empowering our patients with knowledge.
+At Fort McMurray Care in Fort McMurray, we believe in empowering our patients with knowledge.
 Let's demystify the science behind this innovative treatment.
 Invisalign uses a series of custom-made, clear aligners that apply controlled pressure to specific teeth, gradually moving them into proper alignment.
 Each aligner is worn for about two weeks before progressing to the next in the series, creating steady, predictable movement.
 Unlike traditional braces, these removable aligners allow for easy eating and cleaning while working discreetly to transform your smile.

 Are you ready for invisalign ?